ImgBotApp/InternetNL/detail/conn/ipv6/dns-conn/verdict/good_en.md

-Your device is able to connect to other computers *via DNS* over IPv6.
+Your device is able to establish an IPv6 connection via DNS with other computers.